LanaKhalifa/deep-learning-flood-modeling/README.md

+## Database directory:
+Use a more specific directory like:

+./Database/chunks/{prj_num}/
+This makes it clear that:

+These are partial datasets
+Belong to a specific project
+Were saved per sublist chunk for memory efficiency

 ## The project is composed of 3 parts:
 1. preprocessing: Convert raw HEC-RAS simulation results (in HDF5 and terrain files) into training-ready datasets
 2. training DL models